Battlestars (game show): 1981–1982: Battlestars Two/Picture Game

 A photograph of a celebrity was hidden behind a grid of 20 squares, with the corners left blank.
 The remaining squares were numbered from 1 to 16, each corresponding to a different card in a stack.
 The champion selected three cards, and the host inserted them into an electronic reader to determine which squares they represented.
 Those three squares were revealed, and the champion was allowed to reveal one more square of his/her choice and then offer one guess at the subject for $5,000.
 During a week of Christmas shows in December 1981, the top prize was doubled to $10,000.

-If the champion could not identify the subject, he/she could draw up to three more cards, one at a time, and ask for one celebrity's help after each draw.
-The prize decreased to $3,000, $2,000, and $1,000 during this stage of the game.
-Beyond this point, the champion could have two more guesses, revealing one square of his/her choice before each, with the prize decreasing to $500 and finally $250.
+If the champion could not identify the subject after the four squares were revealed, he/she would draw up to three more cards.
+From this point forward, the six celebrities were also allowed to offer guesses; if the champion was unable to identify the subject by his/her self, he/she could also win the round by having a celebrity identify the person.
+Doing so after the first draw won the champion $3,000, while the second was worth $2,000 and the third $1,000.
+If the subject still had not been identified after this, the champion would select another square and the prize was reduced to $500.
+If still unsuccessful, the champion was allowed to select one last square and the prize was reduced to $250 if the subject was identified.

 During the first few weeks of the show's run, the champion chose a square to reveal before drawing the three initial cards.
 If the card for that square was chosen during the round, he/she was allowed to draw again.
 The free choice was later moved to occur after the three draws in order to save time.